wenqianchua/MDEF/docs/term01/00-designstudio.md

 ![Image 3](../images/week6/Family/2.png)

 >Last but not least, I have included some feedback questions to see how they feel after the whole activity.
+The whole process takes approximately 20-30 minutes.

-**I have been doing this through three ways, the process takes approximately 20-30 minutes**
+**I have been doing this through three ways**

 1. Zoom/ Google meet
 2. Whatsapp